 If you dry your own apple, you can use it in these, otherwise use store bought.
-With only 5 ingredients, you really can’t find an easier no bake treat for lunchboxes.
-They are yummy at afternoon tea as a quick snack when you get home from school too, so great to have in the fridge.
+With only 5 ingredients, you really won’t find an easier no-bake treat for lunchboxes.
+They are yummy at afternoon tea as a quick snack when you get home from school too, and so great to have in the fridge.

 - Apple cinnamon baked donuts- no added sugar!

 - Apple pie yoghurt dough scrolls